PhD Scholarship - Work and mental health

-- Applicants must meet Deakin's PhD entry requirements, be enrolling full-time and must hold an Honours degree (First Class) or a Master's degree in a related field with a substantial research component (or equivalent).
+- Applicants must meet Deakin's PhD entry requirements, be enrolling full-time and must hold an Honours degree (First Class or Second Class upper) or a Master's degree in a related field with a substantial research component (or equivalent).
 Please refer to the entry pathways to higher degrees by research for further information.

-- A background in criminology, sociology, psychology, occupational health, public health, epidemiology, medical or health science is desirable.
+- A background in criminology, sociology, psychology, occupational health, public health, epidemiology, medical or health science is essential.

 Terms and conditions